How much are your puppies?

 – White Boxers are NOT rare.
 One of the dogs that went into the creation of this breed was all white, so the colour is intrinsic in the breed.
 It just shows up in varying degrees in each dog.

 – White Boxers are NOT more prone to health issues.
 Their genetics are the same as their coloured littermates, and if you are getting one from a reputable breeder that tests for heart, hips, and thyroid, they should be equally robust and healthy as their coloured littermates.

 – White Boxers are not albino, but because of the lighter colour of their pigmentation, much like with humans, they do tend to sunburn easier.
 If you will be taking your white boxer out in the sun a fair amount, just as you would do for yourself or your child, sunblock/sunscreen is advised.

-– White Boxers cannot be entered in conformation dog shows or used for breeding, but they can, and should still be registered, and can be entered in any other competitive dog sport such as agility, obedience, housework, etc.
+– White Boxers cannot be entered in conformation dog shows or used for breeding, but they can, and should still be registered, and can be entered in any other competitive dog sport such as agility, rally, obedience, scent work, etc.